China shuts down transport, temples as virus death toll rises to 25

 Preliminary research suggested that in the most recent stage of its evolution, the Wuhan virus was passed on to humans from snakes.

-Wuhan, a city of 11 million people and a major transport hub, is in a virtual lockdown.
+Wuhan, a city of 11 million people, and neighboring Huanggang, a city of about 7 million people, were in virtual lockdown.
+Rail stations were largely shut, with few trains stopping in the city, flights were suspended and there were checkpoints on main roads in and out of the city.

-Rail stations were shut, although trains were allowed to pass through the city, flights were suspended and there were checkpoints on main roads in and out of the city.
+On a high-speed train that stopped in Wuhan station on Friday afternoon, about 10 passengers got off, but nobody boarded before the train resumed its journey.

-Neighboring Huanggang, a city of about 7 million people, has announced similar measures.
+“I’m not afraid.
+I trust the government.
+I need to be with my family,” said a passenger, dragging two large cases to the escalator at Wuhan station.
+He would not give his name.

-Wuhan was building a new 1,000-bed hospital to treat those infected, the official Changjiang Daily reported on Friday.
+Wuhan was building a new 1,000-bed hospital to treat those infected, with the aim of having it ready by Monday, the official Changjiang Daily reported on Friday.

-Building machinery, including 35 diggers and 10 bulldozers, arrived at the site on Thursday night, with the aim to get the new facility ready by Monday.
+The prefabricated buildings were being erected around a holiday complex originally intended for local workers, set in gardens by a lake on the outskirts of the city.

 Non-fatal cases have also been detected in Thailand, Vietnam, Singapore, Japan, South Korea, Taiwan and the United States, prompting several airlines to suspend flights to and from Wuhan.